 ADR041: BOSH access with mTLS

-We will remove the reliance on IP allow lists for all services on the BOSH Instance.
+We will remove the reliance on IP allow lists for all services on the BOSH instance.

-This method is one that is prefered by Cyber, as it give a much stronger authentication to the platform.
+Cyber prefer this method, as it give a much stronger authentication to the platform.
 This is due to authenticating both the individual and the machine that are accessing critical services.

 We will no longer rely on IP allow lists when accessing the components on the BOSH Director.

-We will not be using SSH access to the BOSH Director when carrying out daily operator tasks which should reduce false alerting within Cyber.
+We will not be using SSH access to the BOSH Director when carrying out daily operator tasks, which should reduce false alerting within Cyber.